SJTU-IPADS/HEDB/docs/porting.md

 ### ARM CCA

-   The procedure is exactly the same as how you do in a 2-VM setting.
+   The procedures are exactly the same as how you do in a 2-VM setting, see [here](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-aarch64.md).